Chris Silverwood: Essex

 In 2010, Silverwood joined Essex as bowling coach, and was promoted to the head coach position ahead of the 2016 season.
 His first year in the role saw Essex promoted to the First Division of the County Championship, followed by them winning the competition in 2017.

 England

 Silverwood with Jimmy Anderson before the third Ashes Test at Headingley.

 Silverwood joined the England coaching team as full-time fast bowling coach in January 2018.
 He was announced as the new head coach on 7 October 2019, following the departure of Trevor Bayliss at the end of the 2019 season.
+England won their first four series under Silverwood, defeating South Africa and Sri Lanka on tour and West Indies and Pakistan at home.

+England's fortune's in Test cricket changed thereafter, however, beginning with a 3-1 defeat in India.
+Despite this reverse, Silverwood was appointed head of selectors in April 2021, absorbing the national selector role.

+Defeat on the subcontinent was followed by a 1-0 defeat at home to New Zealand and defeat in 2 out of 3 tests against India in a series interrupted by the COVID-19 pandemic.

-He was appointed head of selectors in April 2021, which combined both his roles.
-In the 2021–22 Ashes series Silverwood was criticised for poor decisions - most notably batting first and omitting both James Anderson and Stuart Broad in the First Test, and not selecting Jack Leach in the Second Test.
-It was announced on 3 February 2022, that he would be leaving the role, following a 4-0 Ashes series defeat.
+In the 2021–22 Ashes series Silverwood was criticised for poor decisions – most notably batting first and omitting both James Anderson and Stuart Broad in the First Test, and not selecting Jack Leach in the Second Test.
+It was announced on 3 February 2022, that he would be leaving the role, following a 4–0 Ashes series defeat.
+Having won 8 of his first 9 Tests, Silverwood lost 10 and won just 1 of his last 14.